tari-project/tari/RFC/src/RFC-0365_ConstitutionChanges.md

 Miners are joining and leaving PoW chains all the time.
 It is impractical to require a full constitution change cycle to execute every time this happens, the chain would never make progress!

-To work around this, the constitution actually defines a set of proxy- or observer-nodes that perform the role of running a full node on the side chain and publishing the required [checkpoint transaction]s onto the Tari base chain.
+To work around this, the constitution actually defines a set of proxy- or observer-nodes that perform the role of running a full node on the side chain and publishing the required [checkpoint transactions] onto the Tari base chain.
 The observer node(s) are then technically the VNC.
 Issuers could place additional safeguards in the contract definition and constitution to keep the VNC honest.
 Conceivably, even Monero or Bitcoin itself could be attached as a side-chain to Tari in this manner.